What is AI accounting automation in Excel?

 Month-end close workpapers

 Workpaper preparation involves pulling trial balance data, applying prior-period comparisons, and documenting adjusting entries.
 AI tools can pre-populate these templates from ERP exports, flag material variances automatically, and format outputs to firm standards — reducing the time from trial balance receipt to reviewed workpaper.
+A BlackLine survey of controllers found that 70% of finance teams close in 10+ days, with manual reconciliation and workpaper prep cited as the primary bottlenecks — the exact workflows AI Excel automation addresses.

 Budget-vs-actual variance reporting